 Depending on your fundraising efforts and constituent relationships, your organization may receive many different types of charitable gifts.

-Note: In the database view, donations appear as cash gifts.
+Note: In the database view, one-time gifts appear as cash gifts.

 Gifts-in-kind are contributions of goods or services that have an estimated monetary value, such as auction items, furniture, computer equipment, or pro bono work by a lawyer or contractor.